MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started.md

 Getting started with Semantic Kernel (SK) is quick and simple by following these three steps:

 1. Go to the SK GitHub repository ("repo")
-2. Clone the repo to your local machine
+2. Clone or fork the repo to your local machine
-3. Run the Jupyter notebooks locally
+3. Run the Jupyter [notebooks](https://aka.ms/skjupyter) locally

 ## Requirements to run notebook samples